benfre/query-poetry/README.md

 clone the benfre_master branch (https://github.com/benfre/OpenCC/tree/benfre_master), build whell, and install wheel.

+## flask app

+Using flash app to do the query online, see requirements.txt for dependency.

 ## convert json to pickle for fast read

 The following command takes about 10 seconds: